 Snowpiercer is one of those refreshing films that takes something as pedestrian as a post-apocalyptic ice age and makes it utterly new.
 On the surface is sounds like something you’ve seen a thousand times: a band of disillusioned people band together to take over from their mysterious and uncaring leader.
 This film is so much more than that.
 Bong Joon-ho takes the conventions for this kind of film and uses them in ways that make them seem incredibly different.
 He’s had fun with the scenario and created a haunting and exciting narrative.
 It is the opposite of the usual big budget action movies that explode in your face without having much substance behind it.
 The scope is obviously fair limited because the action takes place on a train.
 It feels very claustrophobic and the action sequences fence you in further.
 Snowpiercer draws you in to its bizarre new world and presents something so completely different to anything you’ll ever have seen before.
 The shots that show the train travelling through a vast, snowy landscape are breathtaking and perfectly counter the dark and dingy interior of the rear-section of the train.

 Like the train, the passengers are constantly moving forward but never getting anywhere.
 As they move further down the train we see carriages full of amazing little details.
 The car that has become the train’s greenhouse or the aquarium are breathtaking.
 This film is clever and so beautifully made that is demands multiple viewings.
 All I really wanted to do after I watched it was to sit down and watch it all again.
 It is down to the superb direction and an amazing cast that this film keeps moving.
-Chris Evans is a strong lead in the role and is given a greater chance to great depth than he ever was as Steve Rogers.
+Chris Evans is a strong lead in the role and is given a greater chance to show depth than he ever was as Steve Rogers.
 As Curtis makes his way nearer the train we see startling revelations that Evan’s handles like a pro.
 Although, he comes a close second in terms of memorable performances thanks to Tilda Swinton’s turn as Minister Mason, the train’s second in command.
 She has the air of a smarmy politician but with the wicked streak of an out of control dictator.
 Swinton plays the character wonderfully and Mason becomes a spine-chilling adversary for Curtis.

-The rest of the cast all play their own parts in making this film so special.
+The rest of the cast all play their own parts in making Snowpiercer so special.
 It’s an incredible film that should have been given a wider release.
-It is the antidote to ever thoughtless and obnoxious action blockbuster that comes out every year.
+It is the antidote to every thoughtless and obnoxious action blockbuster that comes out each year.
 The film has been crafted by people who really care and want to make a compelling and important story.
 It is the kind of thing that feels so similar whilst also feeling so unusual.
 I’m so glad that I finally got round to seeing this but am also incredibly annoyed with myself that it took so bloody long.
 If you haven’t see it, then I suggest you hunt down a copy as soon as possible.
 You won’t regret it.